top of page

 Plumer Mine, 1917

-Preserving the Plumer Mine Headframe and mining location for education and enjoyment of the area's mining heritage
+Preserving the Plumer Mine Headframe and mining location for education and enjoyment of the area's iron mining heritage

-Red Gold !
+Red Gold

 The Plumer Mine was one of hundreds of iron ore mines that dotted what is called the "Penokee-Gogebic Iron Range."
 Iron was "red gold."
 Iron ore from mines like the Plumer was so rich that it didn't need any processing.
-It was direct shipped to steel mills in its elemental "rock" form.
+It was direct shipped to steel mills in its natural "rock" form.

 What is a "Headframe?"